National Flood Insurance Program

 Traditional insurance policies and disaster grants do not cover most losses, and repayment of a disaster loan can cost much more than a flood insurance policy.

 Unfortunately, it's only after a flood that many people discover this.
 Approximately 25% of all flood damages occur in low risk zones, commonly described as being outside the mapped flood zone.

 Every homeowner, business owner and renter in a community that participates in the NFIP may purchase a flood insurance policy.
 Enter your address in FEMA’s interactive flood hazard map to find flood documents and where the nearest flood hazard zone is located.

 To participate in the NFIP, a community must submit an application to FEMA, which includes a resolution of intent passed by the city council or county board stating that the community will act in good faith to regulate future floodplain development and an adopted floodplain management ordinance which meets minimum federal standards.
 Municipal or county governments establish community eligibility separately for incorporated and unincorporated areas.

 Community participation in the NFIP is divided into two phases, the Emergency Phase and the Regular Phase.

-Local officials may request flood plain map updates as needed.
-FEMA evaluates these requests, encourages cost-sharing and issues revised maps as priorities dictate.
+Local officials may request floodplain map updates, as needed.
+FEMA processes and evaluates these requests; and subsequently issues revised maps and/or determinations.

 Flood Insurance Resources